Dates to Remember

 UPDATE: Residents and Councillors met with Country Councillors, Highways and Officers on October 11th to primarily discuss both the justification and possible alternatives to the currently proposed 4-way traffic light scheme in the centre of Frimley Green.

 Representatives of local residents reiterated their concerns and objections to the proposed scheme, siting lack of resident consultation, unapproved and assumed use of Common Land (the village green), air quality issues, lack of off-peak traffic assessment, lack of pedestrian assessment, likely rat runs, bus stop and retail delivery created congestion as some of the key concerns.

 Highways tabled a scaled back scheme as a 'work in progress' alternative which fell short of local resident expectations as it still proposed 4-way traffic lights but with reduced pedestrian crossing points.

 It became clear that more meetings would be necessary in order to reach a mutually acceptable resolution, Councillor Max Nelson (Frimley Green, SHBC) is going to organise this.

 Cliff Hilton and Graham O'Connell, who gave an update at the Society's AGM, say that the views of residents are overwhelmingly against traffic lights and for preserving the village green.

 They are doing their best to get this message across, with the support of local councillors, and are hopeful that a strong response from the local community will give added weight.

 See STOPorGOFourWayTrafficLights on Facebook, a comprehensive guide to this issue set up by Cliff Hilton.

-For more on the e-petition, see the Article on this site.
+For more on the original e-petition, see the Article on this site.